-What if I told you there’s a tool at your disposal that will help you to create content, plan challenges, obtain follow-up reports of scheduled training activities and that allows you to export this data to your LMS?
-That enables you to instantly update content and re-use it in different challenges, that contains elements of gamification and that follows a pedagogical structure?
+What if I told you there’s a tool at your disposal that will help you to create content, plan challenges, obtain follow-up reports of scheduled training activities, and that allows you to export this data to your LMS?
+That enables you to instantly update content and re-use it in different challenges, that contain elements of gamification and that follow a pedagogical structure?

 What if I told you that content is easy to assimilate and users learn in only 5 minutes a day, whenever they have the chance, by accessing training any time and anywhere?
 That this tool can be used before a face-to-face training session, or afterward in order to reinforce content?
 To welcome new staff, or as a training tool for any relevant internal aspects?

 What if I told you that this tool can help your organization create and manage training and content in an autonomous way; that the finalization rate for challenges is over 90% and that there are already many multinational companies using it alongside other more established methods, such as well-known e-learning…?

 Snackson – Microlearning